March 19, 2023 by Andrea Rajic

 With hybrid work gaining more traction by the day, People Operations and HR managers are faced with challenges that are completely new.
-In a world where 65% of employees want to see their coworkers more, it’s the People Operations department that needs to make this happen.
+In a world where 72% of employees want to spend more time with their coworkers, it’s the People Operations department that needs to make this happen.

 However, providing workspace options for distributed teams in many locations at once is neither easy nor cheap if you go the traditional way.
 Scaling flexible workspace locations up and down and managing them from a single platform is a life-saver for many HR teams, as is the chance to manage the hybrid workforce and measure their productivity from the same, unified place.

-As the world prepares for what comes next, companies need to comprehensively look at how and where work gets done, and enable new hybrid models.
+As the world prepares for what comes next, companies must comprehensively look at how and where work gets done and enable new hybrid models.
 The future of work will be: